 - 4 links of Spanish chorizo, about 12 oz total

 1) Stir pancetta, onion, and garlic together in a Suvie pan.
-Insert pan into the top of your Suvie and broil for 10 minutes, stirring occasionally.
+Insert pan into your Suvie and broil for 10 minutes, stirring occasionally.

 2 ) Remove pan from your Suvie and add the black beans, chicken broth, and chorizo.
-Return pan to you Suvie.
-Fill reservoir, enter cook settings, and Cook Now or Schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 3) Remove pan from your Suvie, transfer chorizo to a cutting board and cut in half.
 Stir beans to reincorporate and then divide between bowls, seasoning to taste with salt and pepper.
 Divide chorizo between bowls and serve.